-Pneumonia is a kind of serious infection of lungs which is caused by various types of bacteria, viruses and even fungi.
+Pneumonia is a kind of serious infection of the lungs that is caused by various types of bacteria, viruses and even fungi.
 It can be mild and sometimes even fatal.
 It affects people having weakened immune systems, amongst older people that are above 65 years of age, infants and younger children.
 Pneumonia can either be bacterial, viral or even mycoplasma.
-It is a serious health issue that requires a proper treatment.
-Pneumonia is a common disease which can have more than 30 types of causes and symptoms.
-It is a contagious lung infection which is characterised by the inflammation of air sacs in either one or both the lungs.
+It is a serious health issue that requires proper treatment.
+Pneumonia is a common disease that can have more than 30 types of causes and symptoms.
+It is a contagious lung infection that is characterized by the inflammation of air sacs in either one or both lungs.
 The air sacs tend to get filled with fluid or pus which results in fever, cough, chills and breathing difficulty.
 In this article, we will study types of pneumonia, the causative agent of pneumonia, pneumonia symptoms treatment and prevention, and take a look at the pneumonia short note.

-Let us now learn about the pneumonia causes and symptoms.
+Let us now learn about the causes and symptoms.

 Bacteria, viruses, or even fungi can lead to pneumonia.
 The common causes include the following: